gilemon/myAjaxCryptoPrices/README.md

 You can reuse this code if you need a skinny template to start a html/widget project that require asynchronous Cryptocurrencies feeds.

-You can also use the raw values in “Values for copy/paste:” to update your spreadsheet or your won tailor-made offline application.
+You can also use the raw values in “Values for copy/paste:” to update prices in your spreadsheet or your own tailor-made offline application.

 # Configuration